zumasys/docs/site/docs/jbase/jcl/jcl-h/README.md

 <badge text='jcl' vertical='middle' />
 <badge text='buffer' vertical='middle' />

 ## Description

 This command places a text string in the active output buffer.
 It takes the general form:

 ```
 H text-string
 ```

-where text-string is the text to be placed in the active output buffer.
+where **text-string** is the text to be placed in the active output buffer.
 Can be a literal (not enclosed in quotes), or a direct or indirect reference to a buffer or select register.

-## Note:
+## Note

 > The H command is used to place a text string in the currently active output buffer.
 Use the POB, to create a shell command.
 Use the SOB to create secondary commands (such as PQ-SELECT ) or to "stack" a series of inputs required by the active process.

 The string is moved into the buffer starting at the current location of the buffer pointer.
 At the end of the operation, the buffer pointer will be positioned immediately after the last character in the string.